tigera-solutions/cc-eks-tenant-isolation/modules/module-4-network-sets.md

 # Module 4 - Ingress and Egress access control using NetworkSets

-It's also possible to create network policies for controlling access from and to a specific domain name, or a list of domain names and ip addresses.
-Let's create some policies to verify this control in action.
+It's also possible to create network sets for controlling access from and to a  list of domain names and ip addresses.
+Let's verify this control in action.

 1. Test the access to different APISs from the endpoint `catfacts/worker`: